Data-Driven Debugging for Functional Side Channels: Definitions

 \subsection{Threat Model}

-We assume that the attacker has access to the source code of the application and she can sample execution-times for the application arbitrarily many times on her local machine with different combinations of secret and public values.
-As a result, she can infer an arbitrarily accurate model of the application's true execution time.
-During an attack, the attacker intends to guess a fixed secret by observing the application on a remote machine.
-These remote observations, however, may not correspond to the timing model inferred by the attacker because of several factors, such as, i) network delays and noises, and ii) masking delays added by the administrator to every response (potentially as a function of public inputs) to mitigate the side channel.
-We assume that the attacker knows an upper bound on the mitigation model, but she does not know the specific model parameters.
+We consider the known-message threat~\cite{kopf2009provably} and assume that the secret inputs are less volatile than public inputs.
+Thus, the attacker's observations are functional where for each secret value, she learns a function from the public inputs to the execution times.
+In our threat model, the attacker, who has access to the source code, can sample execution times arbitrarily many times on her local machine with different combinations of secret and public values.
+She can thus infer an arbitrarily accurate model of the application's execution times.
+During the observations on the target machine, the attacker intends to guess a fixed secret by observing the application on multiple public inputs.
+These observations may not correspond to her local observations due to several factors, such as, i) target's machine noises, ii) network delays, and iii) masking delays added to every response time to mitigate side channels.